 The mission of the Harbor-UCLA Medical Center is to put patients first and provide exceptional patient-centered care with compassion and respect, regardless of a patient’s ability to pay.
 Yet the medical center was previously unable to provide patients with the necessary care given a surgical backlog of hundreds of patients.
 Patients were waiting several months before receiving eye surgery, even if they were facing the possibility of becoming blind due to diabetic retinopathy.

-Staff and physicians worked diligently to serve as many patients as possible, but the backlog seemed insurmountable.
+Staff and physicians worked diligently to serve as many patients as possible; unfortunately the backlog seemed insurmountable.
 Physicians were frustrated as they were constantly spending more time in the hallways than in procedures due to missing supplies and paperwork.
-Staff were overworked and spent long hours attending to the never-ending backlog of patients.
+In addition, staff were overworked and spent long hours attending to the never-ending backlog of patients.

 Well, they both have a need to improve and deliver a quality product/service to their end customer.

 By applying Lean, the medical staff was able to improve their processes and patient flow.
 Applying the Lean methodology at the Harbor-UCLA Medical Center allowed for the following results to be achieved: